sriram4111/ram/Data_analysis/projects/Data Visualizer Web App/read me.md

 # Data Visualizer Web App 📊

 Welcome to the **Data Visualizer Web App**, a user-friendly and interactive tool for exploring and visualizing CSV data files.

 This application, built using **Streamlit**, allows you to quickly generate insightful visualizations without needing extensive coding knowledge.

 This Streamlit web app allows users to visualize data from CSV files.
-Users can select a CSV file, choose the columns for the x and y axes, and select a plot type.
+Users can select a CSV file, Choose the columns for the x and y axis,

+and select a plot type.

 The app will then generate the selected plot and display it on the screen.